Sugar industry of the Philippines: Government monopolization (1970s)

 In 1976, in response to precipitous declines in sugar prices, President Marcos issued Presidential Decree No. 3888 (and amended by Presidential Decree Nos.
 775 and 1192), ordering the establishment of the Philippine Sugar Commission (PHILSUCOM).
 This commission assumed the functions of both SQA and PHILSUGIN, and was given the sole power to buy and sell sugar, set prices paid to planters and millers, and purchase companies connected to the sugar industry.
 In May 1978, the Republic Planters Bank was established to provide adequate and timely financing to the sugar industry.

 To minimize the impact of fluctuating world sugar prices during this period, PHILSUCOM established a protective pricing policy, entering into four-year term contracts.
-These contracts assured that 50 percent of exported sugar would be sold at an average price of 23.5 U.S. Cents per pound, an amount lesser than the prevailing world rate of 30 U.S. Cents per pound.
+These contracts assured that 50 percent of exported sugar would be sold at an average price of 23.5 U.S. cents per pound, an amount lesser than the prevailing world rate of 30 U.S. cents per pound.
 This was followed by the government's monopolization of the sugar industry.

-Contrary to expectations, government substitution in the market did not improve the industry.
+Contrary to projections, government substitution in the market did not improve the industry.
 PHILSUCOM and its trading subsidiary, the National Sugar Trading Corporation (NASUTRA), were tainted with controversies.
-According to the findings of a study conducted by a group of economists in the University of the Philippines (U.P.), sugar producers' losses reached an estimated value between 11 to 14 billion Philippine Pesos during the period between 1974 and 1983.
+According to the findings of a study conducted by a group of economists at the University of the Philippines (U.P.), sugar producers' losses reached an estimated value between 11 and 14 billion Philippine pesos during the period between 1974 and 1983.

+Negros famine

 Establishment of Sugar Regulatory Administration (SRA)

-After the 1986 Revolution, which ousted Marcos, President Corazon Aquino immediately appointed Fred J. Elizalde as Officer-in-Charge (OIC) of the institutions that will regulate the sugar industry since the administration that time was technically in revolutionary form of government.
+After the 1986 Revolution, which ousted Marcos, President Corazon Aquino immediately appointed Fred J. Elizalde as officer-in-charge of the institutions that will regulate the sugar industry since the administration that time was technically in revolutionary form of government.
 On May 28, 1986, Executive Order No. 18 established the current Sugar Regulatory Administration (SRA).
 The SRA was mandated to carry out the following functions: to institute an orderly system in sugarcane production for the stable, sufficient and balanced production of sugar; to establish and maintain a balanced relation between production and requirement of sugar, and marketing conditions as will stabilize prices; to promote the effective merchandising of sugar and its products; to undertake studies to the formulate policies.